il421/expencifyApp/README.md

-# IndicisionAppReact
+# ExpensifyAppReact
-- A simple app (without Redux).
+- A simple app (+ Redux).
-- Stateless Functional Components
+- Reacr - router
+- Jest - testing
 - Webpack
 - SCSS
 - Used an experimental BABEL plugin plugin-proposal-class-properties (a new syntax)<br />